yursha/howtos/cs-algorithms.md

 # Tree

-A tree is a special kind of a graph.
+A tree is a directed acyclic graph representing a hierarchy (nestedness).

 - file systems
 - XML/HTML
 - AST

-## Tree Node Addressing Schemes
+A tree may have an associated **node addressing scheme**:
 - file path
 - XPath
 - dot-notation